 Since 2013, at the start of every academic year in the Fall, the students at BGU hold a huge and loud welcome-to-Be’er-Sheva street party in the vicinity of the University.
 All are welcome to attend the festivities.

-An annual Beer Fest is generally held in October, as it is in Europe) in the Mall 7 area, just south of (below) the Old City.
+An annual Beer Fest is generally held in October (as it is in Europe) in the Mall 7 area, just south of (below) the Old City.

 Come November every year, an “Atena” Womens’ Fitness & Sports Day is held outdoors in Be’er-Sheva’s Bell Park for women from the entire southern region.
 This free event includes aerobic sports, zumba, yoga, a 2-kilometer march and other healthy activities, as well as a guest artist performance.